more opportunities to get involved

 Staff can simply visit the Family as Faculty ANCHOR page and select the “Request for FAF Presenter” option from the left-side panel.
 Complete the online form and you will be contacted by someone in the Human Resources department.

 Other groups can simply email FAFRequests@nationwidechildrens.org to get more information.

-FAF is fully supported by the hospital.
-The hospital recognizes that parents are the constants in their children’s lives and are the experts regarding their own families.
-Thus, they are uniquely prepared to be our staff’s teachers about family-centered care.
+Nationwide Children’s Hospital recognizes that parents (or grandparents, family members and caregivers) are the constants in their children’s lives and are the experts regarding their own families.
+Families whose children have been cared for by our hospital are uniquely prepared to be our staff’s teachers about family-centered care.

-Parents are provided training and assistance in developing their presentations, and have the opportunity to work with and support each other through this process.
+Family as Faculty is a nationally recognized program that is fully supported by Nationwide Children’s.
+Parents of patients are provided training and assistance to develop a presentation and have the opportunity to work with and support each other through this process.